celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ### Start your Accounts node

-Next, we'll run a node on your local machine so that we can use these accounts to lock Celo Gold and authorize the keys needed to run your validator.
+Next, we'll run a node on your local machine so that we can use these accounts to lock CELO and authorize the keys needed to run your validator.
 To do this, we need to run the following commands, which fetch the genesis block and a list of other nodes in the network to connect to.

 ```bash
 # On your local machine